developer-hchan/Blackjack_Strategy_Simulation/README.md

 ## Ok, But What is The Code Doing?

 ## Ok Again, But What if I Want to See the Exact Expected Values for Every Decision?
+There is a Jupyter notebook included within the github files called **chart_generation_notebook.ipynb**.
+It reads in the .csv files with the simulation data generated by **main.py** and organizes it into dataframes.
+The following dataframes contain the following information:
+* dataframe 1
+* dataframe 2
+* dataframe 3
+* dataframe 4

 ## How Do I Run My Own Simulations Using This Code?
+1. git clone the repository
+2. I recommend using

 ## Well, I'm Something of a Data Scientist Myself
+Awesome. **main.py** produces .csv files with each case and its associated expected value.

 ## Buy Me (Not You Me, but Me Me) a Coffee?
 Nah, just donate to your local animal shelter